 - 4) Why it’s so hard to quit opiates (covers important discoveries of brain adaptations relating to opiate dependence).

 - 5) Medication-Assisted Treatment (why it’s working but also failing).

 - 6) Your individual starting position (what your current opiate addiction or dependence situation looks like).

 - 7) Building motivation for your upcoming opiate detox (cultivating a winning mindset).

 - 8) Popular opiate detox plans (you’ll be provided with a large “menu” of detox protocols to choose from, including at-home detox, medical detox, and more).

 - 9) Opiate withdrawal remedies (there is an entire section covering prescription medications, over-the-counter medications, and natural remedies that can be used to reduce or eliminate withdrawal symptoms).

-- 11) Post Acute Withdrawal Syndrome (an overview on why people coming off opiates still suffer from symptoms for many months after getting clean).
+- 11) Post-Acute Withdrawal Syndrome (an overview of why people coming off opiates still suffer from symptoms for many months after getting clean).

 - 12) Bio/Psycho/Social treatment plan for treating Post Acute Withdrawal Syndrome (over 20 extremely effective strategies for reducing cravings, lingering symptoms, and for boosting energy and mood).

 - 13) Creating a new vision (the final section has exercises that will help you create the life of your dreams, free of addiction, and filled with love, happiness, and fulfillment.